Baltimore County Police Department: Weapons

 The primary duty firearm is the Glock 17 chambered in 9mm issued with Ameriglo 3 dot night sights, and a TLR-7 weapon mounted light.
-The Remington 870 shotgun is issued to every marked patrol car, except specialized units like K9, BPI, and the Traffic units/Crash Team to name a few.
+The Remington 870 shotgun is issued to every marked patrol car, except specialized units like K9, SROs and the Traffic units/Crash Team to name a few.
 Axon T7 Tasers, Less Lethal beanbag shotguns and AR-15 patrol rifles are issued to some specifically trained officers.
 All officers are issued OC spray and an ASP baton.
 Officers wear Axon Body 4 Body Cameras and are issued phones linked to them.

-The 870s, some of which date back to the 1980s, are slated for a replacement and/or upgrade.
-The department is testing new shotguns to replace these 870s.
+The 870s, some of which date back to the 1960s, are slated for a replacement and/or upgrade.
+In 2023, the agency chose the Benelli M4 to replace the aging 870.
+The conversion was completed in 2024-2025.

 In October 2018, after significant review of the performance and reliability history of the FNS-40LS, the Baltimore County Police Department will be transitioning to the Glock 17 chambered in 9mm starting January 2019 and span over a two month transition period.

 Prior to the FNS-40LS officers were armed with the SIG Pro SP2340 in .40 S&W, prior to the SP2340 was the SIG-Sauer P226, after the transition in the 1990s from S&W Model 10 Revolvers.